univention/univention-corporate-server/doc/manual/installation.rst

 * :guilabel:`Guided - Use entire disk`: In this scheme, an individual partition is created for each file system.
 Abstraction layers like LVM are not used.
-  During the following step the number of filesystems/partitions is assigned.
+  During the following step the number of file systems or partitions is assigned.
   The size of the partitions is restricted to the size of the respective hard drive.